 |Adoration of the Magi by Andrea Mantegna |

-(Before Pausing for Prayer, a brief reflection on the image above: in Mantegna's painting, it's all in the eyes!
+(Just before today's Pause for Prayer, a brief reflection on the image above: in Mantegna's painting, it's all in the eyes!
 Click on the image for a larger version)

-• Not surprisingly, Mary, the loving Mother, keeps her eye on her Child.
+• Not surprisingly, Mary, the loving Mother, keeps her eyes on her Child.
 Might she see in this unexpected visit the twists and turns her Son's life will take?
 And yet, see how she offers her Child, holding him forth, already aware that he belongs not to her - but to all...

 set my gaze on the only star

 on the path of your wisdom and truth...

 when I draw near to visit and to pray...

 the finest gift I have to offer to you and to others...

 When I wonder and worry,